MAUVE Scores for Generative Models: Theory and Practice: Experimental Results

 \subsubsection{Summary and Discussion}

-The results of this section show that all the estimation procedures considered in \Cref{sec:compute} can produce useful estimates of the divergence frontier summaries at the right hyperparameter values, while the direction estimation procedure fails. \citet{pimentel2022cluster} argue that the embedding-based vector quantization is the key step that makes \mauve useful in practice and correlate highly with human judgments.
-The results of this section allow us to refine this understanding. \emph{The key ingredient that makes the proposed measure useful in practice is the embedding from a pre-trained model, while vector quantization is just one of multiple estimation methods}.
-We further explore the effect of the embedding in \Cref{sec:expt:embedding}.
+The results of this section show that all the estimation procedures considered in \Cref{sec:compute} can produce useful estimates of the divergence frontier summaries at the right hyperparameter values, while the direct estimation procedure fails. { These experiments suggest that the particular vector quantization is not a key factor behind the empirical success of \mauve and refute the argument of \citet{pimentel2022cluster} that the embedding-based vector quantization is the key ingredient leading to \mauve's strong correlation with human judgments (see \S\ref{sec:related-frontiers} for a detailed discussion).
+We note, however, that vector quantization has orthogonal benefits such as its simplicity and fast open-source implementation.
+As we explore in the upcoming \S\ref{sec:expt:embedding}, a reliable vector embedding turns out to be the key component behind \mauve's strong correlation with human judgment. }